mikelpalmero/Quantum-Optics-Master-in-Quantum-Science-and-Technologies/README.md

 All educational content and code in this repository is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

-You are free to use, adapt, and share this material, provided you give appropriate credit to [Your Name/Institution Name].
+You are free to use, adapt, and share this material, provided you give appropriate credit to Mikel Palmero/University of the Basque Country.

 A copy of the license is available in the [LICENSE.md](LICENSE.md) file.